-Ribonucleic acid (RNA) is an important biological macromolecule that functions to convert the genetic information encoded by DNA into proteins.
+Ribonucleic acid (RNA) is an important biological macromolecule that is present in all biological cells.

-While the structure of DNA is a double-helix in eukaryotic cells, RNA is typically single-stranded and comes in a variety of shapes and types.
+While the structure of DNA is a double-helix in eukaryotic cells, RNA is typically single-stranded and comes in various forms.
 The single-stranded structure of RNA allows this molecule to fold back on itself and form various stable secondary structures as necessary.

 Types of RNA and their roles